Skip to main content

 Network requirements

-Agents require outbound access on port 443 (gRPC over HTTPS) to reach the TridentStack Control gateway.
+Agents require outbound access on port 443/TCP to reach TridentStack Control.
 No inbound ports need to be opened on the endpoint.

 Enrollment tokens